Texans take control of AFC South by beating Titans 24-21

 This game featured a pair of 14-point swings and three interceptions combined around the goal line.

-The first came in the second quarter when the Titans had first-and-goal at the Houston 5 when Tannehill’s pass to Anthony Firsker popped out on a hit by Reid.
+The first came in the second quarter when the Titans had first-and-goal at the Houston 5 when Tannehill threw to Anthony Firsker, who had the ball popped out by Reid.
 Texans linebacker Whitney Mercilus ran 86 yards to the Tennessee 14.
 Watson hit Kenny Stillstwo plays later for a 12-yard TDand a 7-0 lead.

 The Texans then forced Tennessee three-and-out with Henry watching from the sideline, and Watson drove Houston 72 yards.
 He found Stills again with a16-yard TD passfor a 14-0 lead.